EnigmaCurry/d.rymcg.tech/traefik/README.md

-still ultimately up to the app as to what you can do when you get there, so if the app doesn't understand the `X-Forwarded-User` header, you may also need to login through the app interface itself, after having already logged in through gitea.
+still ultimately up to the app as to what you can do when you get there, so if the app doesn't understand the `X-Forwarded-User` header, you may also need to login through the app interface itself, after having already logged in through Forgejo.

 ## Step CA (self-hosted ACME certificate provisioner)